Two St. Johns’

 A Most unusual fundraiser in John B.s (text and photos by Mattie Lennon)

 Mattie Lennon sends us this account of a great night in John B. Keane’s Bar, Listowel.

 Billy Keane and Mattie Lennon in John B.s

 Good painters imitate nature.
 (Cervantes.)

 Hard to argue with that but some painters tell the story of the most poignant aspects of nature.

-John B. Keane’s pub in Listowel has been home to ventures various and unusual in the past half century but 12th October there was a new departure.
+John B. Keane’s pub in Listowel has been home to ventures various and unusual in the past half century but on Thursday 12th October there was a new departure.
 There are two body-painting events organised (for Dublin and Cork) during November, by Bare-to-Care, to raise awareness of breast cancer.
 Ken Hughes and Eimear Tierney came to Billy Keane with an idea for a publicity event; breast painting!
 Three brave women volunteered to bare all.
 Ann-Marie Quigley who travelled from Portrush, Bex Tolan originally from Donegal and Siobhan Heapes from Cork all had had serious health issues.
 All three women spoke honestly and openly about their terrible experiences.
 Anna had a double mastectomy and her partner, Jade, died from ovarian cancer in 2008.
 Bex won’t ever be able to have children because of previous painful medical conditions and Siobhan Heapes had breast and ovarian cancer.

 Billy Keane is an established author and one of our great Irish journalists.
 His writing, about his own life, has, in my opinion, saved lives.
 With Billy the devilment is always close to the surface and while Ken Hughes was the event organiser Billy opened proceedings on the night with, “I want to make a clean breast of this.”